bbqz007/zhelper/media/README.md

 **Writer** encode the pixel format (or color space) frame(s), and restore to file( or protocol sink).

-helpe you code with longjmp/setjmp, and get out of the hard work with the apis and routines and produces.
+help you to code with longjmp/setjmp, and get out of the hard work with the apis and routines and produces.

 Reader
 - open()